RN-BSN Frequently Asked Questions

 - Applying for Spring: Summer

-What needs to be completed prior to applying to the RN-BSN program?
+What needs to be completed prior to applying to the RN-BSN pathway?

 Prospective applicant must complete 60 semester/90 quarter transferable units from a regionally accredited institution.
 A bachelor’s degree from a regionally accredited institution is also acceptable.
-In addition, applicants must complete the 8 required prerequisite coursework prior to starting the RN-BSN program.
+In addition, applicants must complete the 8 required prerequisite coursework prior to starting the RN-BSN pathway.

-Am I required to have my RN license prior to staring the program?
+Am I required to have my RN license prior to staring the RN-BSN pathway?

-Applicants do not need an RN license at the time of application; however, to be eligible for the Full-Time (2 semesters) Study Plan, students must obtain a CA RN license within the first semester of the program.
+Applicants do not need an RN license at the time of application.
+However, to be eligible for the Full-Time (2 semesters) Study Plan, students must obtain a CA RN license within the first semester of the pathway.

-Am I eligible to apply to the RN-BSN program with a foreign degree or coursework?
+Am I eligible to apply to the RN-BSN pathway with a foreign degree or coursework?

 Yes, an applicant may apply with a foreign degree and/or foreign coursework.
 Applicants with foreign degrees/coursework must meet the same admission criteria.
 In addition, prospective students with foreign degrees/coursework must have their foreign transcripts evaluated by a foreign transcript evaluation agency to ensure they meet the degree, GPA and prerequisite course requirements prior to applying.
 For more information, please see the list of Foreign Transcript Evaluation Agencies.

 Will a degree or any coursework completed at a nationally accredited institution transfer to CSUF?

 To verify the accreditation of a degree, please visit the institution’s website and search for the institution’s accreditation page.
 Regionally accrediting organizations include: MSCHE , NEASC , NCA-HLC , NWCCU , SACS and WSCUC.

-Are letters of recommendation required for the RN-BSN program?
+Are letters of recommendation required for the RN-BSN pathway?

-No. The School of Nursing does not require letters of recommendation for admission in to the nursing program.
+No. The School of Nursing does not require letters of recommendation for admission into the RN-BSN pathway.

-If I am admitted to the RN-BSN program but am unable to attend in the semester I applied, can I defer my admission?
+If I am admitted to the RN-BSN pathway but am unable to attend in the semester I applied, can I defer my admission?